Shippable/docs/sources/ci/slack-notifications.md

 To stop sending Slack notifications, simply remove the configuration from the **shippable.yml** for that project.

-If you are not using your Slack notification anywhere else, you can delete it from your Account Integrations list as well.
+If you are not using your Slack notification anywhere else, you can delete it from your Integrations list as well.

-## Improve this page

-We really appreciate your help in improving our documentation.
-If you find any problems with this page, please do not hesitate to reach out at [support@shippable.com](mailto:support@shippable.com) or [open a support issue](https://www.github.com/Shippable/support/issues).
-You can also send us a pull request to the [docs repository](https://www.github.com/Shippable/docs).